 What foods can make you run faster?

-The truth is, there are some basic principles from every single diet plan out there that will help us feel better, recover faster, and train harder, like eat more vegetables and less processed food.
+The truth is, there are some basic principles from every single diet plan out there that will help us feel better, recover faster, and train harder.

 Beyond that, the “perfect diet” is one that works for your body and indeed it may not be what works for your significant other, your running buddy, or your annoying cubicle mate.
 For example, greek yogurt is a fantastic snack, unless like me you’ve figured our dairy is an issue because of a food intolerance!

 You have to figure out what diet and food is best for you and not worry about if it works for someone else!